403studios/stack-ws/README.md

 Steps to complete:

 1. Familiarize yourself with the project.
-Read documentation provided, review any technologies in use that you aren't familiar with, review open and recently-closed issues, review code, environment, etc. You should receive a demo of this project to demonstrate functionality, if you have not please send me an email.
+Read documentation provided, review any technologies in use that you aren't familiar with, review open and recently-closed issues, review code, environment, etc. You should receive a demo of this project to demonstrate functionality.
+If you have not, please send me an email.

 2. Create any required test charters.
 Once complete, set up a quick review session and present your test charters to the team.